raquo/Laminar/website/docs/documentation.md

 ### Empty Nodes

-Thanks to the `optionToModifier` implicit mentioned above, you can use `Option[ReactiveElement]` where a `Modifier` is expected, but in other cases you might not want to deal with Option's boxing.
+Thanks to the `nodeOptionToModifier` implicit mentioned above, you can use `Option[ReactiveElement]` where a `Modifier` is expected, but in other cases you might not want to deal with Option's boxing.

 And so, an empty DOM node can be created with... `emptyNode`.